Program Policies Make a Difference!

 - No One is allowed off the Premises without Supervision at any Time

-- The only time that he is allowed to leave the premises is with a staff member.
+- The only time a student is allowed to leave the premises is with a staff member.

-- Assures those living around us that we are responsible people.
+- Assures our neighbors that we are a responsible ministry.

-- Passes to go home are not given until they advance to the second-phase program.
+- Passes to visit family members off-campus are not given until they advance to the second-phase program.

-- Personal Hygiene Many of the men have never shaved, showered, had a haircut regularly, or dressed properly.
-Now they learn how it feels to be clean and well dressed and eventually they want to stay that way.
+- Personal Hygiene Many of the men have not been taught good hygiene practices.
+At House of Hope they learn how it feels to be clean and well dressed.

 - Everyone is expected to shower and shave regularly